joesan/rust-projects/communicator/README.md

 ```

 1. Navigate to the project's root folder
-2. Issue the following command:
+2. Issue the following command (to see how the modules work):
    cargo run
 ```